wyhaines/minion-agent-client.cr/README.md

 * Fix failure handling.
 It actually has a bug right now.
 * Add support for TLS encryption of the socket communications.
 * Add a real debug option to show all communications.

+## Communications Protocol

+The payloads are serialized using the MessagePack protocol.
+MessagePack does not serialize the length of the serialized data, which negatively affects network read performance.
+To work around this, all data which is sent or received is prefixed with two bytes which encode the length of the data packet that follows.

+The total size of this two byte header plus the data packet can be no longer than 8k (8192 bytes).

+The two byte length is transfered in Big Endian order.